dnguyen800/dnguyen800.github.io/about.md

 - Help newcomers understand the possibilities of home automation (it's more than voice commands)
 - Share my integrated home automation solution to show what works and what doesn't

 This website is free of advertisements--I'm not here to make a living off my site, but to share interesting or helpful information.
 The content on this site is my own personal, and independent opinion.
 All products listed were purchased by me unless otherwise stated.
-I added affiliate links, though the links do not influence my opinion in any way.
+I added Amazon affiliate links, though the links do not influence my opinion in any way.

 <hr class="minor" />